alosdiallo/DNA_Rchitect/README.md

 #### Grayed out page
 `Disconnected from server`
 `Reload`
 If the page 'grays out' with this error message, the App has disconnected from the server.
 This may occur because you left the App idle for >15 minutes (at which time the active instance is shut down), your internet connection was disrupted, or you exceeded the **hard maximum of 8 GB of RAM** per instance (which causes the web version of the app to die -- see [Web version](#web-version) for more details).
+See the Shiny docs for more information on [grey screens](http://docs.rstudio.com/shinyapps.io/Troubleshooting.html#grey-screen).

 ### References
 This application utilizes the following packages and libraries:<br>